 Assessing Department FAQ's

 It is a Michigan Department of Treasury form that must be filed whenever a property transfers ownership.
 A Property Transfer Affidavit (L-4260) must be filed by the new owner with the Assessor’s office where the property is located within 45 days of the transfer (even if you are not recording a deed).
-Click here to go to the Forms and Permits page of the website to view/print the Property Transfer Affidavit.
+Click here to go to the Forms and Applications page of the website to view/print the Property Transfer Affidavit.
 The affidavit must state the parties to the transfer, the date of the transfer, the actual consideration for the transfer and the property’s parcel identification number or legal description.

 Taxable Value X Millage = Tax Bill.
 Click here to see the Tax Rate tables in the Treasurer's section of the website.